simplefoc/simplefoc.github.io/docs/simplefoc_library/index.md

 ## Installation
 There are two ways to install this Arduino library, depending of your plans with the code and your particular application.
 - [Full library installation](library_download) - for plug & play functionality with many examples
-- [Minimal sketch installation](minimal_download) - Arduino sketch with integrated complete library
+- [Minimal project builder](minimal_download) - Arduino sketch with integrated complete library
     - Easier experimentation and interaction with the library code directly

 <img src="extras/Images/alm.gif" class="width50">